DianaOlympos/jekyll_softwaremaxims/_unpublished/2023-05-25-economics-developer-tools.md

 title: The Economics of Developer Tooling
 ---
-It would be a major boon to software velocity, maintenance burden and safety to bring moreMore attention to developer tooling, in particular bringing to everyone’s toolkit the techniques and technologies developed since the 80s but that was never mainstreamed.
+It would be a major boon to software velocity, maintenance burden and safety to bring more attention to developer tooling, in particular bringing to everyone’s toolkit the techniques and technologies developed since the 80s but that was never mainstreamed.
 It is at least what I advocated for in [We Need More Process Engineering in Software](/blog/process-engineering-software).
 Over